ithacagenerator/IG-3DP-Profiles/railcore/README.md

 ## *IG RailCore Usage*

 The RailCore is a CoreXY-style printer which is a very accurate and fast.
-It uses a Bondtech extruder with an E3D V6 hotend, and extremely precise Misumi linear rails to guide movement on every axis.
-Currently, the nozzle is a 0.4mm abrasion-resistant nozzle that can be used with all filaments.
+It uses a Bondtech Orbiter extruder with an LDO stepper with an E3D Revo hotend, and extremely precise Misumi linear rails to guide movement on every axis.
+Currently, the nozzle is a 0.25mm revo finger-swappable nozzle that can be used with all filaments.
 This is a more advanced printer than the Prusa or Xinkebot, but don't worry, it's actually fairly easy to operate.
 It runs using RepRap firmware on a Duet Ethernet board.

 Details about the using the Duet can be [found here](https://duet3d.dozuki.com/Wiki/Duet_Web_Control_Manual).